 It must have been a tempting offer, for Wirth was one of the finest instructors in the state.
-When this ad appeared in 1911, he had 23 years experience as a dance master.
+When this ad appeared in 1911, he had twenty-three years of experience as a dance master.
 A year later Wirth became the proud owner of Dreamland, where he promised his customers beautiful surroundings and the company of refined patrons.
 He liked to call Dreamland “The College of Deportment.”

-Who was this nattily dressed man in ballet slippers, teaching the two-step, the waltz, and the importance of correct behavior?
+Who was this nattily dressed man in ballet slippers, teaching the two-step, the waltz and the importance of correct behavior?

-In 1912, Wirth, with the backing of several business partners, took over the old Hippodrome on Wells Street, renamed it Dreamland, and made it into a dance palace.
+In 1912, Wirth, with the backing of several business partners, took over the old Hippodrome on Wells Street, renamed it Dreamland and made it into a dance palace.

 In 1908, the Hippodrome hosted the city’s first-ever big money boxing match.
-On that suffocatingly warm June night, 3,800 fans witnessed one of the greatest fights in Milwaukee’s history.
-The bout featured reigning middleweight champion Stanley “The Michigan Assassin” Ketchel and challenger Billy Papke of Kewanee, Ill.
+On a warm June night, 3,800 fans witnessed one of the greatest fights in Milwaukee’s history.
+The bout featured reigning middleweight champion Stanley “The Michigan Assassin” Ketchel and challenger Billy Papke.

-Ketchel, still regarded as among the greatest middleweights of all time, dispatched earlier opponents with ease but Papke gave him a scare in Milwaukee.
+Ketchel, still regarded as among the greatest middleweights of all time, dispatched earlier opponents with ease, but Papke gave him a scare in Milwaukee.
 It was a ferocious match.
-When the bell rang to start the first round, Papke extended a hand for the traditional handshake and was instantly punched in the face—and nearly knocked cold – by Ketchel.
-The fight lasted a full 10 rounds, with Ketchel victorious in a narrow decision.
+When the bell rang to start the first round, Papke extended a hand to Ketchel for the traditional handshake and was instead punched in the face—and nearly knocked cold.
+The fight lasted a full ten rounds, with Ketchel victorious in a narrow decision.
 His winnings totaled $7,640, the equivalent of $185,000 today.
-Papke consoled himself with second-place and $5,093, about $125,000 today.
+Papke consoled himself with second place and $5,093, about $125,000 today.